 This is the year to make big changes!
 According to the KonMari Method, we should let go of everything that does not serve us anymore.

 Letting go is a very important element – discarding old physical and mental clutter is going to leave you feeling light, liberated and ready for your fresh start.
-Get rid of these 5 things in 2017 to kick start the new you!
+Get rid of these 5 things in your life to kick start the new you!

 The problem with guilt is that it affects your way of thinking about yourself – which as a consequence can also have a negative impact on your actions.
 If you keep telling yourself that you should do more, or do better, you subconsciously determine yourself as powerless, wrong or not enough.
 Although is it not easy to break this vicious cycle, it is important to understand that feeling guilt itself will not bring the change you want.
 Rather than spending too much time criticizing yourself for the smallest things, you should acknowledge that you are doing everything you can.
 This form of self-empowerment will help you to not lose your motivation and perform as well as you can in every aspect of your life.